QuetzalcoutlDev/sakura-script/docs/README.md

     $ show_nami(100, 0.5, "linear")
 ```

-By default, there are currently only 3 commands: end, jump, and set_variable().
+By default, there are currently only 3 commands: end, jump, and set_variable.

 See [command examples](https://github.com/QuetzalcoutlDev/sakura-script/blob/master/examples/commands.sksy)